spsatuva/spsatuva.github.io/_pages/resources/courses.md

 Standard text is <a href="https://www.amazon.com/Optics-Miles-V-Klein/dp/0471872970">Optics by Klien & Furtak</a>
 <br>
 <br>
-Prerequisite: General Physics 2 (PHYS 2415) or an equivalent college-level electromagnetism course; knowledge of vector calculus and previous exposure to Maxwell's equations.
+Prerequisite: Intro Physics 2 (PHYS 2410 or 2415) or an equivalent college-level electromagnetism course; knowledge of vector calculus and previous exposure to Maxwell's equations.
 </p>
 </div>
 </div>